pagkly/Zed/Investopedia3/Understanding Externalities.md

 However, the externality also increases the aggregate cost to the economy and society making it a negative externality.
 Externalities are negative when the social costs outweigh the private costs.

 Some externalities are positive.
-Positive externalities occur when there is a positive gain on both the private level and social level.
-[Research and development](https://www.investopedia.com/terms/r/randd.asp) (R&D) conducted by a company can be a positive externality.
+Positive externalities occur when there is a positive gain on both the private level and social level. [[Research and development]](https://www.investopedia.com/terms/r/randd.asp) (R&D) conducted by a company can be a positive externality.
 R&D increases the private profits of a company but also has the added benefit of increasing the general level of knowledge within a society.

 Similarly, the emphasis on education is also a positive externality.
 Investment in education leads to a smarter and more intelligent workforce.
 Companies benefit from hiring employees who are educated because they are knowledgeable.
 This benefits employers because a better-educated workforce requires less investment in employee training and development costs.

 ## Overcoming Externalities

 There are solutions that exist to overcome the negative effects of externalities.
-These can include those from both the public and [private sectors](https://www.investopedia.com/terms/p/private-sector.asp).
+These can include those from both the public and [[private sectors]](https://www.investopedia.com/terms/p/private-sector.asp).

 Taxes are one solution to overcoming externalities.
 To help reduce the negative effects of certain externalities such as pollution, governments can impose a tax on the goods causing the externalities.
-The tax, called a [Pigovian tax](https://www.investopedia.com/terms/p/pigoviantax.asp)—named after economist Arthur C. Pigou, sometimes called a Pigouvian tax—is considered to be equal to the value of the negative externality.
+The tax, called a [[Pigovian tax]](https://www.investopedia.com/terms/p/pigoviantax.asp)—named after economist Arthur C. Pigou, sometimes called a Pigouvian tax—is considered to be equal to the value of the negative externality.
 This tax is meant to discourage activities that impose a net cost to an unrelated third party.
 That means that the imposition of this type of tax will reduce the market outcome of the externality to an amount that is considered efficient.

 [Subsidies](https://www.investopedia.com/terms/s/subsidy.asp) can also overcome negative externalities by encouraging the consumption of a positive externality.
 One example would be to subsidize orchards that plant fruit trees to provide positive externalities to beekeepers.